 SaaS companies often allocate a percentage of their revenue to marketing activities.
 According to industry studies, established SaaS businesses typically spend around 10-20% of their annual revenue (or ARR) on marketing.

-However, Jason Lemkin, the Advisor to the popular SaaS publication, SaaStr, says the number is closer to 40% of revenue.
+However, Jason Lemkin, SaaS influencer and advisor to the popular SaaS publication SaaStr, says the number is closer to 40% of revenue.

 However, it’s important to note that startups and high-growth companies might allocate a higher percentage to fuel rapid expansion.